 Since 2018, Community Memorial Foundation and Healthy Communities Foundation have jointly invested in an initiative to engage a community health worker network in west suburban Cook County.
 Funding supports community health workers at the following nonprofit organizations: Aging Care Connections, Alivio Medical Center, BEDS Plus, Healthcare Alternative Systems, and Mujeres Latinas en Acción.
 These CHWs connect west suburban residents to a diverse range of services, including adult and family health care, homelessness prevention, behavioral health care, and crisis prevention.
 Three of the five organizations also provide bilingual/bicultural services (Spanish).

 The initiative also features a unique learning collaborative coordinated by Health and Medicine Policy Research Group.
 In 2022, with support from The Coleman Foundation, the collaborative expanded to include community health workers from additional west suburban agencies.
-Known as the West Suburban CHW Learning Lab, the quarterly gathering provides regional CHWs with an opportunity to connect with peers, share resources, and identify ways to collaborate.
+Recognizing a shared goal to strengthen public health infrastructure, the CHW initiative grew in October 2024 to include the Cook County Department of Public Health (CCDPH).
+This partnership aligns efforts in a merged Suburban Cook County Learning Collaborative and pools public/private resources to ensure sustained support for the CHW workforce throughout the county.
+Quarterly gatherings provide CHWs with an opportunity to connect with peers, share resources, and identify ways to collaborate.

 1 “Community Health Workers.”
 AMERICAN PUBLIC HEALTH ASSOCIATION, http://www.apha.org/apha-communities/member-sections/community-health-workers.